flanksource/docs/mission-control/docs/reference/resource-selector.md

       fieldSelector: 'instance-type=spot'
       labelSelector: 'sku-type=gpu'

-  - name: Components with labels of team payments and team orders
+  - name: Components with labels of team payments or team orders
     # Using multiple selectors to aggregate
     selectors:
     - labelSelector: 'team=payments'